27th Separate Guards Motor Rifle Brigade: History

 Atamyrat Niyazov, the father of the first post-Soviet President of Turkmenistan Saparmurat Niyazov, reportedly volunteered to go to the front with the 535th Rifle Regiment during World War II.
 According to post-Soviet official Turkmen sources, surrounding his son's personality cult, he was killed on 24 December 1942 during the Battle of the Caucasus.

+In 1947, a new branch of troops appeared in the Soviet Ground Forces - motorized rifle and mechanized troops.
+At the same time, the regiment was renamed the 6th Guards Motorized Rifle Sevastopol Red Banner Regiment.
+Initially, the troops received American armoured personnel carriers and Studebaker trucks.
+During the first half of 1947, the regiment was fully equipped with wheeled and tracked vehicles and weapons.
+A vehicle fleet, technical and repair bases, and fuel and lubricants warehouses began to be created.
+By the summer, the Soviet General Staff had developed a draft of new Combat and Field Manuals for the Ground Forces, more in line with the post-war era.

 The unit served as the 404th Guards Motorised Rifle Regiment (404th GMRR) from 1957 until the early 1980s, and in 1982 was given the honorific title "named for the 60th anniversary of the Union of Soviet Socialist Republics", celebrated that year.

 After many years of service as a regiment, the brigade was activated when on 1 June 1983, in Teplyy Stan, Moscow Oblast, the 27th Guards Motor Rifle Brigade was established from the former 404th GMRR.
-It was briefly transferred to the Soviet Border Troops in 1990-91 before reverted to army control.
+It was briefly transferred to the Soviet Border Troops in 1990–91 before reverting to army control.